BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/fallen_realms.md

 - Heroic Strength
 - Heroic Defence

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **The Emperor's Glaive** `ACTIVE` - Elven spear, may use Shielding rule despite not having a shield..
+- **The Emperor's Glaive** `ACTIVE`

+Elven spear, may use Shielding rule despite not having a shield..
 May not support whilst mounted on Palanquin.

-- **Emperor of the Easterlings** `ACTIVE` - The Dragon Emperor's Stand Fast! has unlimited range, and affects Easterling Hero models.
+- **Emperor of the Easterlings** `ACTIVE`

+The Dragon Emperor's Stand Fast! has unlimited range, and affects Easterling Hero models.

-- **Helm of the Dragon Emperor** `PASSIVE` - The Dragon Emperor gains the Resistant to Magic special rule.
+- **Helm of the Dragon Emperor** `PASSIVE`

+The Dragon Emperor gains the Resistant to Magic special rule.

-- **Phalanx** `ACTIVE` - Easterlings can use pike and shield without penalty.
+- **Phalanx** `ACTIVE`

+Easterlings can use pike and shield without penalty.
 If an Infantry model with this rule loses a Combat, up to two other models that also have the Phalanx rule can Make Way, instead of one.

 </div>